rowcased/rowcased.github.io/codewars.md

 <h2 id="translator"><br>2.
 C Translator</h2>

-When I began C, I was so fascinated by how it differed from Python that I started creating translations into C for use on the site.
+Next, I began learning C. My fascination with language differences moved me to create translations for use on the site.
 I learned about code structure quality, and especially writing strong unit tests.
 I like the idea that coders around the globe are using my test suites to improve their skills.

 Other translators have copied over my C test suites for use in other languages, such as NASM.
 Then there's the _hajime_.